Metronome-Industries/quikstrate/README.md

 # quikstrate

-Metronome wrapper of `substrate` CLI to cache credentials for faster authentication and configure `aws` and `kubectl` config files for easier profile and context switching.
+Wrapper of `substrate` CLI to cache credentials for faster authentication and configure `aws` and `kubectl` config files for easier profile and context switching.

+Under the hood `quikstrate` is caching and reusing the credentials returned by substrate in `~/.quikstrate/`

 ## Installing